hyper-expanse/dotfiles/configuration/kubuntu.md

 Select _Yes_ to install `libdvdcss2`.

-At this point VLC will be able to play encrypted DVDs.
+At this point you will be able to play encrypted DVDs.

 ### Virtual Machines